loukdubs/rainbow-song/README.md

 # rainbow-song
-a rainbow song in the key of C major
+a rainbow song in the key of C major.
+The song is a happy song.